 It’s a convenient feature which enables a more productive browsing for those who remember to file websites they frequent as their Favorites.

 On the downside, people staring at your iPhone, iPad and Mac will get to see your Favorites every time you open a new tab, type a URL or search.
-In this tutorial, we’ll guide you step-by-step through the process of removing your Favorites from various Safari views on your iPhone, iPad and Mac.
+In this tutorial, we’ll guide you step-by-step through the process of removing your Favorites in Safari views on your iPhone, iPad and Mac.

 About Favorites in Safari for iPhone and iPad